Biancabella and the Snake: Synopsis

 A marquis had no children.
 One day, his wife slept in the garden, and a grass snake slithered into her womb.
 Soon afterwards, she became pregnant and gave birth to a girl with a snake wrapped about her neck; the midwives were frightened, but the snake slithered off into the garden without harming anyone.

 The girl was named Biancabella.
-When she turned ten, the snake spoke to her in the garden, telling her that she was her sister, Samaritana, and that if Biancabella obeyed her, she would be happy but miserable if she did not.
+When she turned ten, the snake spoke to her in the garden, telling her that she was her sister, Samaritana, and that she would be happy if Biancabella obeyed her, but miserable if she did not.
 The snake then ordered her to bring two buckets, one of milk and one of rosewater.
 When Biancabella returned to the house, she was distressed so her mother asked her what made her so sad.
 Biancabella asked for the buckets, which her mother gave her, and she carried them into the garden.
 The snake then had Biancabella bathe in the buckets.
 She became even more beautiful, and when her hair was combed it shed jewels, and when her hands were washed, they shed flowers.

 This attracted many suitors.
-Finally, her father agreed to marry her to Ferrandino, King of Naples.
+Finally, her father agreed to marry her to Ferrandino, the King of Naples.
 After the wedding, Biancabella called on Samaritana, but the snake did not come to her.
 Biancabella realized she must have disobeyed her and grieved for the snake, but left with her husband.
 Ferrandino's stepmother, who wanted to marry him to one of her ugly daughters, was enraged.
 Some time later, Ferrandino had to go to war; while he was gone, his stepmother ordered her servants to take Biancabella away and kill her, bringing back proof of her death.
 They took her away, and while they did not kill her, they gouged out her eyes and cut off her hands.
 The stepmother gave word that her own daughters had died, and that the queen had miscarried and was ill; then, she put her own daughter into Biancabella's bed.
 Ferrandino, returning, was greatly distressed.